CypherousSkies/reading-for-listeners/README.md

 Currently only tested on linux (primarily fedora, partially on ubuntu).
 On debian/ubuntu, run `sudo apt install -y python3 python3-venv espeak ffmpeg tesseract-ocr-all python3-dev libenchant-dev libpoppler-cpp-dev pkg-config libavcodec libavtools ghostscript poppler-utils` and on any platform (preferably in a virtualenv):
-`pip install ocrmypdf transformers TTS pydub nltk pyspellchecker atlastk` And get pytorch
+`pip install ocrmypdf transformers TTS pydub nltk pyspellchecker atlastk beautifulsoup4` And get pytorch
 Takes ~2-3GB :/

 ## What works now
- - test.py can turn all pdfs in a folder called in/ into mp3s in a folder called out/, with the full ocr->BERT->tts pipeline (it is advisable to run fixswap.sh or otherwise get lots of memory for this as longer texts can get quite large)
+ - test.py can turn all pdfs in a folder called in/ into mp3s in a folder called out/, with the full ocr->BERT->tts pipeline (it is advisable to run fixswap.sh or otherwise get lots of memory for this as longer texts can get quite large).
+Runs at a rate of something like 6.9 words/second which isn't too bad, but it does add up (chances are that the setup time is more substantial than I'm giving it credit for, but I don't have data to support that yet).
  - readaloud.sh contains the barebones of a cli workflow, although the outputs of pdftotext and ocrmypdf are often mediocre at best, so this still requires a lot of person-time to edit so that Mozilla TTS doesn't freak out (if you get weird errors, be sure to remove elipses, double punctuation e.g. ?!, and special characters like @ and #).

 ## Automated Pipeline